8 April 2022 / 0 min read

-If you have a business that sells and ships goods to foreign countries, it is important to be transparent with your international shoppers so that they know what to expect when purchasing goods from you.
+It is important to understand international shipping policies if you have a business that sells and ships goods to foreign countries.
+Taking that one step further, it’s important to be transparent with your international shoppers so that they know what to expect when purchasing goods from you.
 Transparency is key to a positive cross-border shopping experience, and one of the best ways to provide it for your shoppers is by displaying your international shipping policy on your website.

 This blog will explain the following: